Home

 Patchwork

-Patchwork has been around for a long time.
+Patchwork has been around for a very long time.
 It can be one of the most beautiful artistic endeavors a needleworker can do.
 The need for precise positioning as well as accurate cutting and agreeable color combinations is as important today as it was for Victorian ladies who loved this type of needlecraft.

 What is Patchwork?